dell/dellemc-openmanage-ansible-modules/docs/modules/ome_alert_policies.rst

 Synopsis
 --------

-This module allows you to create, modify, or delete Alert policies on OpenManage Enterprise or OpenManage Enterprise Modular.
+This module allows you to create, modify, or delete alert policies on OpenManage Enterprise or OpenManage Enterprise Modular.